Patrick Zimny with Laila, Lark, and Sam

 About Me

 Education runs deep in our family.
 My mom teaches in Billings.
 Adrienne worked at Meadowlark before moving to Longfellow.
-I've spent my whole life watching teachers do the invisible work — the late nights, the creativity, the showing up every single day.
+I've spent my whole life watching teachers do the invisible work.
+The late nights, the creativity, the showing up every single day.

 Why I'm Running